 Are there any loan fees?

 In addition to loan interest, there are fees associated with borrowing a Federal Direct PLUS Loan.
-The U.S. Department of Education charges a 4% gross fee, and then gives borrowers an up-front rebate of 1.5%.
+The U.S. Department of Education roughly charges a 4% origination fee, and then gives borrowers an up-front rebate of 1.5%.
 This means that a net fee of 2.5% of the total amount borrowed each year will be charged.
 This fee is deducted from the loan by the Department of Education before the proceeds are credited to a student's account.

 IMPORTANT NOTE ABOUT THE UP-FRONT REBATE: The up-front rebate reduces the fee borrowers pay at the point of loan origination.
 However, if the first 12 monthly payments are not made consecutively and on time, the U.S. Department of Education will add the 1.5% rebate back to your loan balance.

 If you are in a dispute about your federal student loan, contact the Federal Student Aid Ombudsman Group as a last resort.
 They are available to assist in resolving disbuputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, Guaranteed Student Loans, and Perkins Loans.

 For more information on this assistance please review their webpage.